City Council Adopts the New Zoning

 - Reorganize it so it is clearer and easier to use

 - Modernize regulations and make sure they meet the needs of the current community

 Click below for a full draft of the new zoning code.

 New Interactive Zoning Map

-A new interactive city map of the new draft zoning districts is now live!
-By clicking the button below, you can search for and view a property’s current zoning district and proposed new district, including a description of the new proposed district.
-Please note however that even after the new zoning code is approved by city leadership, existing uses for a site are permitted to continue.
+A new interactive city map of the new zoning districts is now live!
+By clicking the button below, you can search for and view a property’s former zoning district and new zoning district with a brief description.
+Please note, however, that even after the approval of the new zoning code by city leadership, existing uses for a site are permitted to continue.

 City staff are in the final round of public review and comment, before introducing the draft code to city leadership for consideration and adoption.
 Segments of the code have been reviewed by city staff and a joint commission of the Planning Commission, and Housing Commission.
 After each segment was reviewed by the joint commission, it was made available for public review and comment, including an overview video and an online comment & question form below.
 Once introduced to city leadership for consideration, the public will again have the opportunity to review & respond to the draft code.

 To view segments of the draft zoning code, click any of the links or video below.

 Review Session #3